Women’s Agency Grows in the Greenhouse

 Despite the positive results, these women groups are often faced with challenges.
 Most of them lack the knowledge to use advanced and improved means of agriculture.
 Lack of market research has limited the opportunities to sell their produce.
 Another challenge is labour because most of the women are above 50 years old and are unable to work in the farm for long hours.
 Pests and diseases have been a major cause in the loss of some crops.

 Wildlife Works Greenhouse team, spearheaded by Greenhouse Manager George Thumbi, have been working to resolve such challenges.
 To protect the crops from pests, the team is trying to help the groups adopt organic ways of controlling pests, such as the natural and biological methods used at Wildlife Works’ organic greenhouse.
 Mr. Maina has been instrumental in advising both groups on crop planning and best practices as well as providing labour.
-The women are taught and mentored on business skills, including how to keep their records when making sales, as well as technical skills on plant reproduction.
-Training helps them to keep abreast of healthy farming technologies.
+The women are provided access to information on business skills, including best practices on how to keep records when making sales and technical skills on plant reproduction.

-Both projects’ positive outcomes show that empowering women can make a big difference.
-Wildlife Works is pushing to address all challenges faced by women in order to encourage them to be self-reliant, have positive self-esteem and have confidence in facing any difficult situation.
+Both projects’ positive outcomes show the importance of co-creating new economic opportunities for women that increase their agency.
+Wildlife Works is pushing to address challenges faced by women in order to bring about a future where they have access to self-determination, have positive self-esteem and have confidence in facing any difficult situation.